 Hill House then came into the ownership of John Crossley a wealthy merchant from London.
-He had inherited a large amount of money from his brother Richard Crossley a well-known silversmith who died in Islington 1815.
-Under the terms of Richard's will the money had to be used to buy property.
-Richard and John's parents and Richard and his family were buried all in Wooburn near High Wycombe which may account for why property in Chalfont St Giles was chosen.
+He had inherited a large amount of money from his brother Richard Crossley, a well-known silversmith who died in Islington in 1815.
+Under the terms of Richard's Will the money had to be used to buy property.
+Richard and John's parents and Richard and his family were all buried in Wooburn near High Wycombe which may account for why property in Chalfont St Giles was chosen.

-After WW2 the house was renamed The Arlary and in 1978 was listed as a Historic Building grade 2.
+After WW2 the house was renamed The Arlary and in 1978 was Listed as a Historic Building Grade II.
 In 1982 the name reverted to Hill Cottage.